New Library Induction

 - No food

 - Don’t remove books without borrowing.
-(Check your books on the self-issue machine if the gate alarm goes off).
+Speak to a member of staff or double check your books on the self-issue machine if the gate alarm goes off.

 If the fire alarm sounds please exit the Library immediately via the nearest Fire Exit.
 There are two fire escape stairwells to the rear of the building on each side.